GoogleChrome/web.dev/src/site/content/en/learn/accessibility/why/index.md

 * _Frequency_: [50 million people worldwide have epilepsy](https://www.who.int/health-topics/epilepsy),
   and 1.8 million adults worldwide have
   [bilateral vestibular hypofunction](https://www.hopkinsmedicine.org/news/newsroom/news-releases/implant-improves-balance-movement-and-quality-of-life-for-people-with-inner-ear-disorder) (BVH).
 * _Tools include_: Operating system settings to reduce motion.
+In Windows, this setting is framed positively as **Show animation**, and is turned off.
+On Android, the setting **Remove animations** is turned on.
 * _Pain points_: Videos that autoplay, extreme flashing or strobing of visual content, parallax effects, or scroll-triggered animations.